FiveArcher76571/SAIEngine/README.md

 The files are all there for you to add to your workflow as you please!
 However, I also provide a (cobbled together) CMake file for you to use.
 Simply run `cmake .` in your desired terminal and watch it do its magic!

 ### Note on CMake
-As of April 28th 2026, I've only made my `CMakeLists.txt` file to work with Windows (specifically tested with Visual Studio 2022).
-I plan to add macOS and Linux support soon, but for now sorry for the inconvenience!
+As of April 29th 2026, I've only made my `CMakeLists.txt` file to work with Windows (specifically tested with Visual Studio 2022) and Linux (tested with Debian 13).
+I plan to add macOS support soon, but for now sorry for the inconvenience!